apache/iceberg/site/docs/contribute.md

 There are several exceptions to this process:

 * Large changes or functional changes to a specification must go through the an [Iceberg improvement proposal](#apache-iceberg-improvement-proposals) before any code can be merged.
 * Changes to files under the `format` directory and `open-api/rest-catalog*` are considered specification changes.
 Unless already covered under an Iceberg improvement proposal, specification changes require their own vote (e.g. bug fixes or specification clarifications).
-The vote follows the ASF [code modification](https://www.apache.org/foundation/voting.html#votes-on-code-modification) model with three positive PMC votes required and no lazy consensus modifier.
+The vote follows the ASF [code modification](https://www.apache.org/foundation/voting.html#votes-on-code-modification) model and no lazy consensus modifier.
 Grammar, spelling and minor formatting fixes are exempted from this rule.

 ## Apache Iceberg Improvement Proposals